iturdikulov/notes/Programming_style_or_code_style.md

 > particular programming style will help
 > [[Programmer|programmers]] read and understand
 > [[Source_code|source_code]] conforming to the style, and help to avoid
-> introducing errors.\
+> introducing errors.
 >
 > A classic work on the subject was
 > [[research/Kernighan_and_Plauger-The_Elements_of_Programming_Style|The Elements of Programming Style]]
-> , written in the 1970s, and illustrated with examples from the Fortran and
+> , written in the 1970s, and illustrated with examples from the FORTRAN and
-> PL/I languages prevalent at the time.
+> PL/I languages prevalent at the time.\
->
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/Programming_style)</cite>

 My first experience with code style was while I learned basics of web